varnishcache-friends/libvmod-geoip2/README.md

 * a C compiler, e.g. GCC or clang
 * pkg-config
 * python3-docutils or docutils in macOS [1]
-* Vinyl master built from sources
+* Vinyl main built from sources
 * libmaxminddb-dev in recent Debian/Ubuntu releases, maxminddb in macOS [1].
 See also <https://github.com/maxmind/libmaxminddb>